 - Carthage College provides compassionate financial aid counseling, and connects students to appropriate resources whenever possible to maximize affordability.
 Including those who may not be eligible for financial aid.

 Undocumented students, or those who know of undocumented students seeking support, have both on-campus and off-campus resources available.
-In addition to the Office of Equity and Inclusion, there are also several other options for individuals to turn to in a time of need.
-Many individuals on campus have been certified as equity warriors (designated with the symbol on this page).
+In addition to the Office of Equity and Inclusion for Culture Change, there are several other options for individuals to turn to in a time of need.
+Many individuals on campus have been certified as Equity Warriors (designated with the symbol on this page).
 Equity warriors will be familiar with some of the special challenges confronting students from families whose immigration status is not secure.
 Campus resources whose confidentiality is protected by law include the pastor, counseling services, and the campus nurse.